Rubus nelsonii

-Rubus nelsonii is an uncommon Mexican species of brambles in the rose family.
-It has been found only in the State of Oaxaca in southern Mexico.
+Rubus nelsonii is an uncommon Mexican species of bramble.

-Rubus nelsonii is a perennial with stems up to 4 meters long, reclining on walls, rocks, or other vegetation.
-Stems are purple, hairy and with relatively few, weak curved prickles.
-Leaves are compound with 3 or 5 leaflets.
-Flowers are white.
-Fruits are dark purple.
+It is a perennial plant with stems up to 4 m long, reclining on walls, rocks, or other vegetation.
+The stems are purple, hairy and with relatively few, weak curved prickles.
+The leaves are compound with 3 or 5 leaflets.
+The flowers are white and the fruits are dark purple.

+The species has been found only in the State of Oaxaca in southern Mexico.